De Voetbalmatch

 In the song, Louis Davids recounts the experience of a girl visiting a football match in Amsterdam between the likes of AFC Ajax and Blauw-Wit Amsterdam with her boyfriend.

-The song was later featured on Louis Davids Greatest Hits album which was releaded on EMI titled "12 Grote successen van de grote kleine man".
-It was the sixth track of the album, following " Een Hollands meisje" at number 5, with "De olieman heeft een Fordje opgedaan" following at track number 7.
+The song was later featured on Louis Davids Greatest Hits album which was released on EMI titled "12 Grote successen van de grote kleine man".
+It was the sixth track of the album, following "Een Hollands meisje" at number 5, with "De olieman heeft een Fordje opgedaan" following at track number 7.